 Effects on Human Health

 There are specific systems in place for evaluation of GM organisms and their effects on public safety and health.
 These tests focus on assessing toxicity (i.e. a GM organism’s direct effects on human health), allergenicity (the potential of new allergens present in the GM crop), stability of the inserted gene, and the nutritional effects of the gene modification upon the crop.
 While the majority of studies have deemed GM organisms not to be directly toxic to human health, the immediate and long-term consequences are of concern.
-Potential exposure of the public to new allergens found in the GM crop as well as transfer of antibiotic-resistance to the human gut during digestion and metabolization should be considered in the potential risks to human health associated with circulation of GM crops into the public.
+Potential exposure of the public to new allergens found in the GM crop as well as transfer of antibiotic-resistance to the human gut during digestion and metabolization should be considered in the potential risks to human health associated with the circulation of GM crops into the public.

 Effects on the Environment